-(8) Amounts represent restricted share awards on October 23, 2006 and vest in five equal annual installments beginning one year after the award date.

-(9) Amounts shown are the number of shares of performance-based restricted stock awards granted to the Named Executive Officers in fiscal 2007.
-The Named Executive Officers will receive 60% of the award after three years if the Company's cumulative three year operating income for fiscal years 2007, 2008 and 2009 is between \$62.1 million and \$64.4 million, 80% after three years if the cumulative operating income is between \$64.4 million and \$66.9 million, and 100% after three years if the cumulative operating income is between \$64.4 million and \$66.9 million.
+- (8) Amounts represent restricted share awards on October 23, 2006 and October 22, 2007 that vest in five equal annual installments beginning one year after the award date. - (9) Amounts shown are the number of shares of performance-based restricted stock awards granted to the Named Executive Officers in fiscal 2008 and 2007.
+For awards granted in fiscal 2007, the Named Executive Officers will receive 60% of the award after three years if the Company's cumulative three year operating income for fiscal years 2007, 2008 and 2009 is between \$62.1 million and \$64.3 million, 80% after three years if the cumulative operating income is between \$64.3 million and \$66.9 million, and 100% after three years if the cumulative operating income exceeds \$66.9 million.
+For awards granted in fiscal 2008, the Named Executive Officers will receive 50% of the award after three years if the Company's cumulative fully-diluted EPS for the three-year period beginning in fiscal 2008 is \$3.15, 75% after three years if the cumulative fully-diluted EPS is \$3.20, and 150% after three years if the cumulative fully-diluted EPS is \$3.30, and 150% after three years if the cumulative fully-diluted EPS is \$3.62.
+Phantom shares will be used for awards earned above 100%.
+Shares awarded for performance between the established targets will be calculated by interpolation.